psfoley/openfl/docs/tutorial.docker.rst

 You should **skip the first three steps** if you are running the collaborators on the same machine as the aggregator for this test.

-1. (Optional) Enter the project folder and clean the build folder.
+1. (Only if not on the aggregator machine) Enter the project folder and clean the build folder.

 .. code-block:: console